• Skip to primary navigation

 This is a recipe that lends itself well to leftovers.
 We often double it and then use it over the course of a week, freezing whatever we know we won’t eat.
 Here are may favorite uses for leftover smoked salmon:

-• On a bagel with cream cheese (or my favorite dairy free cream cheese).
+• On a bagel with cream cheese.
 To make it more fancy, add fresh dill, capers, thinly sliced red onion and a sprinkle of fresh cracked pepper.

-• With a bock of cream cheese and crackers (this is what we did in Alaska)
+• With a bock of cream cheese and crackers (this is what we did growing up in Alaska).

 close up of a fork with smoked salmon on it